-Figure 1 presents a minimal system containing one single initiator, my_initiatorVciSimpleInitiator, and one single target, my_targetVciSimpleTarget.
-The my_initiatorVciSimpleInitiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
+Figure 1 presents a minimal system containing one single initiator, VciSimpleInitiator, and one single target, VciSimpleTarget.
+The VciSimpleInitiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
 The call-back function rspReceived() is executed when a VCI response packet is received by the initiator module.